digital-cargo/good-practice-shipment-tracking/README.md

 involved in ShipmentTracking related data exchange might not (yet) support the piece centric concept.
 Moreover, there is usually no dedicated distinction between physical, contractual and other categories the data is related to.

-This also applies to traditional messaging standards such as IATA Cargo-IMP, Cargo-XML, internal web services, etc.
+This also applies to traditional messaging standards such as Cargo-IMP, Cargo-XML, internal web services, etc.
 Especially during the transition period it might therefore be required to convert data between 1R standard and other data formats and data structures.